gladimdim/GladStoriesEngine/README.md

 - One JSON file contains story used for editor AND the progress of the player.
 - Run on Smartphones.

-## Human Readble JSON Data Structure
+## Human Readable JSON Data Structure

 The format is intentionally made to be as human eye friendly as possible.
 Other interactive fiction formats include tons of features, custom scripting, if-else variables, inventory stuff or even have a custom Domain Specific Language (DSL).